BBarisKilic/Flutter-Development-Bootcamp/README.md

 1- [I Am Poor](i_am_poor)

 Through this project, I've learned:
-- to set up a new Flutter project using Android Studio.
+- how to set up a new Flutter project using Android Studio.
 - the Widget tree and to use pre-made Flutter Widgets for user interface design.
-- to incorporate Image and Text Widgets to create simple user interfaces.
+- how to incorporate Image and Text Widgets to create simple user interfaces.
-- to incorporate App Icons for iOS and Android.
+- how to incorporate App Icons for iOS and Android.
 - how to add and load image assets to Flutter projects.
 - how to run Flutter apps on iOS Simulator, Android Emulator, and physical devices.